 You either take DMannose on a daily basis before sleep regularly or as required.
 You should soon be able to look forward to a healthy bladder.

-D-Mannose is a glyconutrient, (a rare but simple sugar) not a toxin or drug or herb.
+D-Mannose is a rare but simple sugar not a toxin or drug or herb.
 For children, babies, and pets adjust the amount taken according to the proportion of adult human weight, and volume of fluids they drink.
-As a glyconutrient, D-Mannose will cross the placental barrier but is most unlikely to cause any damage to the unborn child, just as a spoonful of sugar would not.
+D-Mannose will cross the placental barrier but is most unlikely to cause any damage to the unborn child, just as a spoonful of sugar would not.
 In fact, research shows that the unborn baby needs d-mannose for normal development.
 (You produce a certain amount naturally anyway).
 However, if you are pregnant, we recommend that you consult a medical professional before taking this or any new product.